exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PRFL-5|

-By clicking on Received or Sent Kudos number, a drawer is opened that displays the list of weekly kudos.
+By clicking on Received or Sent Kudos number, a drawer is opened that displays the details of Kudos received or sent.

 |PRFL-6|